AY2526S1-CS2103T-F15b-2/tp/docs/DeveloperGuide.md

 **Design Considerations**

-Aspect: How to handle tags when editing
-- **Alternative 1 (current choice)**: Replace all existing tags with new tags
-  - Pros: Simple and predictable behavior, consistent with contact edit
-  - Cons: Cannot add individual tags without listing all desired tags
-- **Alternative 2**: Add new tags to existing tags
-  - Pros: More flexible for incremental updates
-  - Cons: More complex, requires additional command to remove individual tags
+**Tag Editing Behavior**: When editing tags, all existing tags are replaced with the new tags specified in the command.
+This provides simple and predictable behavior that is consistent with the contact edit command.
+Users can remove all tags by specifying `--tag` without any tag values.

 ### \[Proposed\] Data archiving